Grating haptic perception through touchscreen: Sighted vs. Visually Impaired: Methodology

-The extant research indicates that the prevailing methodologies for assessing tactile sensitivity predominantly concentrate on the Merkel receptors, with the objective of evaluating the sensitivity of participants to the surfaces of static objects.
-Concurrently, research has demonstrated that the prevailing tactile sensitivity testing methodologies are frequently unduly reliant on tangible materials and less comparative testing of visually related variables has been performed in the experiment~\cite{RVHap, atkins}.
-It is important to note that tangible materials are primarily perceived through mechanoreceptors activated by skin displacement induced by pressure~\cite{lou2}, whereas tactile interactions on a touchscreen are not pressure-driven but mainly involve the stimulation of vibration-sensitive Pacinian corpuscles, which exhibit maximal neural innervation in the 200 to 300 Hz range~\cite{lou3, lou4}.

-In light of the aforementioned research, this study has devised the following experiment, which is comprised of two distinct parts.
+In light of previous research, we introduce a two-part experiment.
+Drawing on standard grating sensitivity measurements, a smartphone-based vibrotactile discrimination test was developed.
+Unlike traditional studies that focus on passive touch, we emphasize active touch, as conveying image information effectively requires users to actively explore the stimuli, with active touch outperforming passive touch in information recognition and acquisition.
+In addition, custom-designed images were used to replace the physical protrusions typically employed in conventional tactile experiments.~\cite{rv4}

 The core design principles of this study are as follows: the experimental system constructs a haptic‐feedback mapping by analyzing the pixel distribution of binarized images.
-Specifically, as participants explore an image via the touchscreen interface, the system continuously monitors the pixel value at the touch coordinates: contact with one black pixel (RGB 0,0,0) triggers vibratory feedback on the mobile device, whereas contact with a white pixel (RGB 255,255,255) produces no vibration, then participants use these vibrational stimuli to determine the content of the picture.
-This dynamic, content‐driven haptic encoding strategy is intended to convey the spatial structure of graphical information through the tactile modality.
-During the experiment, participants—deprived of visual assistance—actively explored the image to obtain vibratory cues and then formed internal representations based on these tactile experiences to interpret the image content.
-Researchers recorded key metrics including recognition accuracy, task completion time, and exploration path trajectories.
-Through quantitative analysis of these multidimensional behavioral data, this study aims to elucidate how haptic encoding strategies affect the efficiency of graphical information transmission and to provide empirical evidence for optimizing non‐visual human–computer interaction systems.
+Specifically, as participants explore an image via the touchscreen interface, the system continuously monitors the pixel value at the touch coordinates.
+Contact with a black pixel (RGB 0,0,0) triggers an initial vibrotactile pulse.
+The subsequent feedback depends on finger movement: sliding across black pixels elicits continuous vibration, whereas moving onto white pixels (RGB 255,255,255) produces no feedback.
+If the touch remains stationary, the vibration ceases after the initial pulse.
+Ultimately, the participants used these haptic cues to infer the image content.
+This dynamic, content‐driven haptic encoding strategy conveys the spatial structure of graphical information through tactile modality.
+During the experiment, participants—deprived of visual assistance—actively explored an image to obtain vibratory cues and then formed internal representations to interpret the image content based on the tactile experiences.
+Researchers recorded key metrics, including recognition accuracy, task completion time, and exploration path trajectories.
+Through quantitative analysis of multidimensional behavioral data, we aim to elucidate how haptic encoding strategies affect the efficiency of graphical information transmission and provide empirical evidence for optimizing nonvisual human–computer interaction systems.